ljleb/sd-mecha/docs/guide/0-introduction.md

 # Introduction

 The design principles of the library and a few core concepts are introduced here.
-You can skip this section if you want to start merging straight away: [Typical use cases](1-typical-use-cases.md)
+You can skip this section if you want to start merging right away: [Typical use cases](1-typical-use-cases.md)

 ## What is sd-mecha